rajaxar/triage/example/north_carolina/README.md

-# North Carolina Public Offender Information Processing
+# North Carolina Public Offender Recidivism Prediction

+## Information Processing

 North Carolina's Department of Public Safety posts "[all public information on all NC Department of Public Safety offenders convicted since 1972](http://webapps6.doc.state.nc.us/opi/downloads.do?method=view)."
-Inspired by a previous scrape by Fred Whitehurst, Isabella Langan, and Tom Workman, Joe Walsh and I wrote scripts to download the data, save in CSV format, and process into an appropriate format for machine learning.
+Inspired by a previous scrape by Fred Whitehurst, Isabella Langan, and Tom Workman, Joe Walsh and Jack Barbey wrote scripts to download the data, save in CSV format, and process into an appropriate format for machine learning.

 To get the data, run `./ncdoc_parallel.sh`.
 It will download and transform the data and store the outputs in the `preprocessed/` directory.